-- Variations of the shape parameter of the Weibull distribution of wind can have very different effects depending on the chosen scenario - In variation A (high wind, high shape factor), varying of the shape factor only had a very little effect on the LCOE. - In variation B (lower wind, lower shape factor), varying of the shape factor had a considerable effect on the LCOE. - Reason: the chosen wind turbine for the scenario has a power curve which operates better under stronger winds.
-The Weibull function produces a wind distribution where relative low wind speeds occur comparably often. - It is crucial for wind scenario developments, to chose appropriate turbines for sites with different wind speeds and wind speed distributions.
+- Variations of the shape factor of the Weibull distribution of wind can have very different effects depending on the chosen scenario - In variation A (high wind, high shape factor), varying of the shape factor only had a very little effect on the LCOE. - In variation B (lower wind, lower shape factor), varying of the shape factor had a considerable effect on the LCOE. - Reason: The chosen wind turbine for the scenario has a power curve which operates better under weaker winds. - It is crucial for wind scenario developments, to chose appropriate turbines for sites with different wind speeds and wind speed distributions.